Santa Cruz Branch: History

 The line was constructed as the Santa Cruz Railroad between 1873–1876 and was laid with narrow gauge rail.
 The town of Watsonville was opposed to the railroad and did not grant permission for the line to run through the town; instead, it met the Coast Line at Pajaro Junction to the east.
 Service began on May 7, 1876.
 The line was rerouted through Watsonville midyear.
-Damage from winter rains plus the 1880 opening of a more direct Oakland–Santa Cruz route (the South Pacific Coast Railroad) caused the company to enter bankruptcy in 189 and cease operating in February 1881.
-It was sold to a Southern Pacific Railroad (SP) subsidiary later that year.
+Damage from winter rains plus the 1880 opening of a more direct Oakland–Santa Cruz route (the South Pacific Coast Railroad) caused the company to enter bankruptcy in 1879 and cease operating in February 1881.
+It was sold to a Southern Pacific Railroad (SP) subsidiary at judicial sale later that year.

 Conversion to standard gauge began in 1882 and was completed in November 1883.
 A 3.7 mile branch from Aptos to Loma Prieta was built by the subsidiary Loma Prieta Railroad in 1882–1883.
-Both lines were merged into the Pajaro and Santa Cruz Railroad in 1884.
-That company was merged into the SP in 1888; the lines became the Santa Cruz Branch and Loma Prieta Branch.
+Both lines were merged into the Pajaro and Santa Cruz Railroad in 1884, a Southern Pacific organization.
+That company was formally merged into the SP in 1888; the lines became the Santa Cruz Branch and Loma Prieta Branch.

 In 1905, the SP and the Ocean Shore Railroad both attempted to build lines between San Francisco and Santa Cruz up the west side of the peninsula.
 The SP line, constructed by subsidiary Coast Line Railroad, was constructed to the cement kiln in Davenport; the parallel Ocean Shore Line made it slightly further to Swanton.
 The Coast Line became the SP Davenport Branch in 1917.
 The Loma Prieta Branch ended service in November 1927 and was abandoned in 1928.
 Passenger service on the Davenport Branch ended on August 1, 1932; Pacific Greyhound bus lines took up passenger operations as a replacement.

 The Davenport kiln provided one hundred carloads weekly of inbound coal and outbound cement.
 Inbound lumber and outbound refrigerator cars of locally grown Brussels sprouts, artichokes, and lettuce provided additional freight traffic.
 Suntan Special summer excursion trains carried 900 passengers per trip from San Francisco to the Santa Cruz Beach Boardwalk from July 1947 to September 1959.
 There was a railway turntable and 5-stall roundhouse in Santa Cruz, but steam locomotives were replaced by EMD GP9s in 1955.
 Daily local freight service was replaced in 1982 by tri-weekly branch line trains operating at 20 mi per hour including a caboose until 1986.

-In 1985, F. Norman Clark, owner of the Roaring Camp & Big Trees Narrow Gauge Railroad, purchased the 8.87 mile branch running from Santa Cruz to the end of the line at Olympia, and leased 1.5 miles of the Santa Cruz Branch from the junction to the Santa Cruz Beach Boardwalk.
+In 1985, F. Norman Clark, owner of the Roaring Camp & Big Trees Narrow Gauge Railroad, purchased the 8.87 mi branch running from Santa Cruz to the end of the line at Olympia, and leased 1.5 mi of the Santa Cruz Branch from the junction to the Santa Cruz Beach Boardwalk.
 The new standard-gauge line was given the name Santa Cruz, Big Trees and Pacific Railway, and operates a seasonal excursion passenger train.

 The Pajaro River bridge was damaged by the 1989 Loma Prieta earthquake.
 The line came under ownership of Union Pacific in 1996.